2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Mother & child elephant in Okavango

 It was a lot to take in.
-Thirty minutes seems short, but it’s enough time to have a look at all the animals.
+Thirty minutes seems short, but it’s enough time to look at all the animals.

 After another short break, we all hopped in the boat again.
 The last safari in the Okavango Delta: a boat safari.
-The guide knew of a place where normally there’s plenty of buffalo.
+The guide knew of a place where, usually, there are plenty of buffalo.
 Unfortunately, we didn’t see any.

 Okavango Delta boatride